This question is pretty typical in group after group:

 - Develop a Backline: Artists without a backline never make it.
 It is like a one-man army attacking a castle full of Schwartzneggers.
 There is a reason that Chuck Norris never made that movie.
 Chatter and marketing on the DAW says you DIY but that never meant that you DOA (do only alone).
 The Sex Pistols were the poster children of DIY but they were John, Steve, Paul, Sid, McLaren, Westwood and several others whose names I do not know (incl the “little old lady” who helped Lydon learn to sing).
 The act you see is not only the singer who seems talented but all the people underneath.
 Without that backline, an act cannot function.

-- Develop Where You Are: While tempting to just be lazy and pop your song through a Distro (dis)Service who claim they do it all for you, being on Spotifry, iTunz etc will not break you.
+- Develop Where You Are: While tempting to just be lazy and pop your song through a Distro (dis)Service that claims they do it all for you, being on Spotifry, iTunz etc will not break you.
 You lack specificity of place & time.
 Huh!
 The Sex Pistols got famous around The Marquee and 100 Club.
 The Ramones, Blondie, Talking Heads got famous around CBGBs.
 Where you can be found matters.
 Being everywhere means that you are nowhere.
 Being attached to a specific space & scene etc is vital as you begin.
 People need to come to you, not the other way.
 While that is a bit more difficult these days, there still has to be a grass roots place that you do your thing.
 If you don’t perform live to real audiences, you are just about deciding to fail from the start.
 The number of acts who “break” without any live work is effectively none.
 While there are stories, commonly they are fibs to build a mystique.

 - Develop Fans: Note that this says that you need to develop fans.
 The assumption that people everywhere from 8-80 will flock to you the moment you pop your fabulous hair out the front door, is a fantasy – one commonly built by the Backline as it works in Rock & Roll.
 Billy Idol was doing pretty small shows until “Rebel Yell” went on MTV.
 That video was deliberately designed to show the fans how to react to William & Steve when they came to town.
 That was developing fans.
 Billy & his Video Director (Backline) were priming people to want to like his act.
 And boy did it work.
 But only because the first three pilars were in place.